-c) The Filter circuit: The rectified signal does not have constant value and it has plenty of ripples so it is not good for applications.
-It has to be smoothed out in order to obtain direct signals (it is dc only in the sense that it does not change polarity).
-This can be done by adding Filter Capacitor parallel to the load, with a value that is chosen to get minimum ripple voltage.
-The capacitor will charge to the peak voltage of the rectified signal (V_P (HWR) or V_P (FWR)) and when the rectified signal voltage falls below the capacitor maximum voltage, it start to discharge through the load resistance R_L as shown in Figure 5.
+If you add a capacitor in parallel with the resistor to the circuit in figure 2.2 a then you build a filtered half wave rectifier.
+By adding the capacitor to the circuit the signal will be smoothed out in order to obtain direct signals (it is dc only in the sense that it does not change polarity, no ripples in the signal).
+The capacitor will charge to the peak voltage of the rectified signal and when the rectified signal voltage falls below the capacitor maximum voltage, it start to discharge through the load resistance R shown in Figure 2.4.
 The discharge time for the capacitor ($\tau = RC$) has to be greater than the period of the input signal (T).